-For the years ended December 31, 2023 and 2022, the remunerations to employees amounted to \$24,407 and \$26,091, respectively, and the remunerations to directors amounted to \$3,936 and \$4,250, respectively.
+For the years ended December 31, 2024 and 2023, the remunerations to employees amounted to \$35,377 and \$24,407, respectively, and the remunerations to directors amounted to \$5,500 and \$3,936, respectively.
 These amounts were calculated using the Company's net income before tax without the remunerations to employees and directors for each period, multiplied by the proposed percentage which is stated under the Company's proposed Article of Incorporation.
 These remunerations were expensed under operating costs or expenses for each period.
 Shares distributed to employees as employees' remuneration are calculated based on the closing price of the Company's shares on the day before the approval by the Board of Directors.

-There were no differences between the amounts approved in the Board of Directors and those recognized in the 2023 and 2022 financial statements.
-The remunerations to employees in 2022 amounting to \$22,178, are calculated with the closing market prices of ordinary shares on the day before the resolution of the board of directors to distribute the remunerations to employee on March 14, 2023, and 203 thousand shares were distributed.
+There were no differences between the amounts approved in the Board of Directors and those recognized in the 2024 and 2023 financial statements.
 Related information would be available at the Market Observation Post System Website.

-(w) Other Income
+(v) Other income

-2023 2022
+2024 2023

-Provisions reversal of fire indemnity \$ 373 101,202
+Provisions reversal of fire indemnity \$ - 373

-Insurance claim income, net 210,943 158,275
+Insurance claim income, net 431,455 210,943

-Rental income and others 8,667 5,693
+Rental income and others 15,056 8,667

-\$ 219,983 265,170
+\$ 446,511 219,983

-(x) Financial Instruments
+(w) Financial instruments

-- (i) Credit risk - 1) Credit risk exposure
+(i) Credit risk

+1) Credit risk exposure